 After studying and working in horticulture for the last 22 years, Ben is currently enjoying leading a team to maintain and develop a private garden in West Sussex.
 The role includes caring for a large walled kitchen garden, herbaceous borders, shrubberies, topiary, ornamental lawns, a floral meadow, water features, woodland and hedges.
 Ben’s team propagate, grow and store fruit, vegetables and cut flowers for the house, whilst maintaining the garden to a very high standard. …. and in his spare time, he looks after the onsite apiary.

 Ben has always enjoyed gardening, though it was not until after his formal education that he decided to make his career in horticulture.
 Ben completed an NCH in Propagation and Nursery Practice and the RHS Diploma in Horticulture, attaining awards for best practical student in both and best overall student at Wisley.
 He then travelled to different countries, studying the various flora and garden styles, before returning to the UK to utilise his artistic training whilst in the employment of Arabella Lennox-Boyd Design.
 There he was horticultural adviser, attending site visits, liaising with garden staff and working on planting designs.
-The strong desire to be outside with the plants led Ben to leave the design practice in 2007 and become a Head Gardener.
+A strong desire to be outside with the plants led Ben to leave the design practice in 2007 and become a Head Gardener.

 Alongside his role as Head Gardener, Ben enjoys lecturing at the Chelsea Physic Garden for The English Gardening School and West Dean College of Art and Conservation.
 He has recently gained the RHS Master of Horticulture and is a member of the RHS Herbaceous Committee.
 He also regularly writes for Gardens Illustrated and other publications, as well as delivering talks to gardening clubs and organisations such as Gardens Masterclass and The Society of Garden Designers.
 Most recently Ben has begun a personal journey to realise his dream of creating a market garden, which he is documenting in a Blog found on this website.